 Special Educational Needs and Disabilities (SEN/D) and SEN Information Report

-The governors and staff of Regent High School are committed to the inclusion of all students with special educational needs and disabilities in the full life of the school, with equal access to a broad and balanced curriculum.
+The governors and staff of Regent High School are committed to the inclusion of all students with special educational needs and disabilities in the full life of the school, with equal access to a broad and balanced curriculum, as enshrined in our curriculum vision statement.

-We will endeavour to provide the support and encouragement our students need to participate and make progress within the curriculum.
+We will endeavour to provide the support and encouragement our students need to participate and make progress within and beyond the curriculum.

 - We welcome difference and diversity: learning from and about diversity strengthens our community.